Your Case Deserves Immediate Attention - Call Hubbs Law Today

 Have you been arrested for a drug crime in Miami-Dade County?
 Call Hubbs Law, P.A., today at (305) 570-4802 or contact us online to schedule a free consultation with our drug crimes attorney in Miami.

-What are the Penalties For a Drug Conviction in Florida?
+What Are Penalties For a Drug Conviction in Florida?

-Many drug crimes also involve the forfeiture of money or property connected with drugs.
+Drug arrests sometimes involve the forfeiture of money or property connected with drugs, but sometimes the state oversteps its seizure.
 A person convicted of a drug charge may also find that certain opportunities for employment, education, and housing are diminished.

 Types of Drug Crime Cases We Handle